JessicaKMcIntosh/VolunteerForSurvival/README.md

 * Run the task `Build VTS Game`.
 This is the default build task.
 * The task `Run VTS Tests` will build and run the tests.
 This is the default test task.
+* Run the task `Build VTS Game DEBUG` to compile VTS with DEBUG enabled.

 Using the 'Inform 6' extension: